elwin/advnet/README.md

 fail.
 This allows us to switch to an alternative path (that might not be globally optimal) within 100ms.

-Load balancing happens by keeping a set of multiple paths for each source/destination pair, one of which is randomly selected on a per-packet (UDP) or per-flowlet (TCP) basis.
+Load balancing happens by keeping a set of multiple paths for each source/destination pair, one of which is randomly selected (with a probability dependant on how optimal it is) on a per-packet (UDP) or per-flowlet (TCP) basis.

 The paths for UDP are computed by minimizing for delay and hop count.
 For TCP, paths are computed by maximizing for available bandwidth.

 ## Individual Contributions

-In this section, note down 1 or 2 sentences *per team member* outlining everyone's contribution to the project.
-We want to see that everybody contributed, but you don't need to get into fine details.
-For example, write who contributed to which feature of your solution, but do *not* write who implemented a particular function.

 ### Maša Nešić